mrblightning/docosaurus-scribe/docs/ci-integration/github-actions.md

 This action includes *gensbom* - the tool creating the *SBOM*.

 *gensbom* has other capabilities and CLI options but the simplest integration is to call it to create an *SBOM* of the repository and the final image. these *SBOMs* are then automatically uploaded to Scribe Hub.

-In order for the integration to work you must first set the repository specific secrets provided for you at the <a href='https://beta.hub.scribesecurity.com'>'add project'</a> page.
-Of the provided secrets, `clientid` and `clientsecret` are identical for all your future projects and `productkey` is unique for this particular project only.

 ## Step 1: Add the credentials to GitHub